magomimmo/modern-cljs/doc/second-edition/tutorial-02.md

 Elapsed time: 3.720 sec
 ```

-This is because `boot-cljs-repl` does not trasitively include its
+This is because `boot-cljs-repl` does not transitively include its
-dependencies and you have to explicitely add them in the
+dependencies and you have to explicitly add them in the
 `:dependencies` section of the `build.boot` file.

 ```clj